civiform/civiform/README.md

 ### Pull requests

 When you're ready to submit your code, open a pull request with "Closes #X" to link the relavant issue.
-When your PR is approved by at least one maintainer it is ready to submit.

 It's easy for the intention of code review comments to be unclear or get misinterpreted.
-To help with communication, reviewers are encouraged to use [conventional comments](https://conventionalcomments.org/) and explicitly indicate that comments are `(blocking)`, where the discussion must be resolved for PR to be approved, or `(non-blocking)` where resolving the discussion is optional for the implementer.
+To help with communication, reviewers are encouraged to use [conventional comments](https://conventionalcomments.org/) and explicitly indicate that comments are `(blocking)`, where the discussion must be resolved for PR to be merged, or `(non-blocking)` where resolving the discussion is optional for the implementer.

+#### Approval and merging

+Reviewers should grant approval if they do not feel additional review is necessary before merging.
+This does not necessarily mean no more changes are required before merging, but that any further changes are expected to be minor enough to not require review.

+If the pull request does not require additional changes, the reviewer should merge it immediately after approving.
+Otherwise, once they have addressed all comments marked `(blocking)` or `nit`, the pull request author should either merge if able or re-request review and merging from a maintainer if not.
+Authors are encouraged to at least reply to `(non-blocking)` and `(if-minor)` comments if they do not address them with code changes.

 ## Technology overview